Peterson-Muriuki/PortfolioRiskAnalysis/README.md

 Effective Number of Assets showed partial diversification (ENB ≈ 1.7).

 ES/VaR ratio at 99% confidence revealed moderate tail risk, consistent with equity portfolios.
+## Academic Context
+This project was developed as part of my MSc in Financial Engineering at WorldQuant University.
+It demonstrates how theoretical concepts in stochastic modeling, optimization, and risk management can be applied to solve practical challenges in portfolio analysis.

 Links
 GitHub Repo: PortfolioRiskAnalysis